Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 In a statement to NPR in October, McDonough wrote: "It should be noted that Kanye West is not in a formal partnership with the World Food Programme and his activities in Uganda were not organized or funded by WFP."

-A March post from the hip hop artist Chris Brown, in the white logo WFP hoodie, garnered nearly half a million likes on Instagram.
+A March post from hip-hop artist Chris Brown, in the white logo WFP hoodie, garnered nearly half a million likes on Instagram.
 But Brown comes with a criminal history.
-In 2009, he pleaded guilty to felony assault for attacking his then-partner, the pop star Rihanna.
+In 2009, he pleaded guilty to felony assault for attacking his then-partner, pop star Rihanna.

 NPR asked McDonough of WFP if she felt the image of Brown was problematic for the organization.
 She declined to comment.